sulincix/debian-subsystem/Readme.md

 apt install -f
 ```

-* If you have audio issue, you can try this:
+* If you have an audio issue, you can try this:
 ```sh
 # enable tcp server for pulseaudio or pipewire-pulse
 # run this command on host